You’ve probably heard that for every $1 you spend on email marketing, you can expect an average return of $42.

 You can host webinars with up to 1,000 attendees and share the stage with up to 2 other presenters.

-Also, you’re able to store up to 20 hours of recorded sessions, which lets you repurpose and reuse your live content in your marketing campaigns – especially powerful for reminding and following-up with your audience when combined with GetResponses email automation flows.
+You’re also able to store up to 20 hours of recorded sessions, which lets you repurpose and reuse your live content in your email marketing campaigns – especially powerful for reminding and following-up with your audience when combined with GetResponses email automation flows.

-Get Response also has a mobile app that lets you create & send emails, track campaign performance, and manage your contacts on the go.
-With real-time marketing insights from your campaigns at your finger-tips, there’ll never be a moment when you’re out of the loop.
+Get Response also has a mobile app that lets you create & send emails, track campaign performance, deliverability rates, and manage your contacts on the go.
+With real-time marketing insights from your email campaigns at your finger-tips, there’ll never be a moment when you’re out of the loop.

 And the winner is…